ChinaKnowledge.de -

 Weiliaozi 尉繚子 "Master Wei Liao" is a military classic of ancient China.
 It was compiled during the Warring States period 戰國 (5th cent.-221 BCE) and is attributed to an author called Wei Liao 尉繚.
 The Weiliaozi belongs to the canon of the Seven Military Classics (Wujing qishu 武經七書).

 The received version of the book has 24 chapters distributed over 5 juan.
-There are also fragments of four chapters collected by the Tang-period 唐 (618-907) writer Wei Zheng 魏徵 (580-643) which are preserved in his encylcopaedia Qunshu zhiyao 群書治要.
+There are also fragments of four chapters collected by the Tang-period 唐 (618-907) writer Wei Zheng 魏徵 (580-643), which are preserved in his encyclopaedia Qunshu zhiyao 群書治要.

 Who the author of the Weiliaozi was, is not clear.
-The imperial bibliography Jingjizhi 經籍志 in the official dynastic history Suishu 隋書 says that Wei Liao gave advice to King Hui 梁惠王 (r.
+The imperial bibliography Jingjizhi 經籍志 in the official dynastic history Suishu 隋書 says that Wei Liao advised King Hui 梁惠王 (r.
 379-335) of Liang/Wei, which means that the book was a kind of record of an actual audience (Sawyer 1993: 240).
-Yet seems also plausible that Wei Liao was a student of the legalist master Shang Yang 商鞅 (statement in Liu Xiang's 劉向 catalogue Bielu 別錄), who served the king of Qin 秦.
+Yet, it also seems plausible that Wei Liao was a student of the legalist master Shang Yang 商鞅 (statement in Liu Xiang's 劉向 catalogue Bielu 別錄), who served the king of Qin 秦.

-Traditional Chinese scholars brought forward that the book was a forgery, yet from the textual material and the philosophical concepts (see Zhou philosophy) it can be concluded that the book was written during the 4th century BCE, when Confucianism, Daoism, and legalism were combined in political discourses (Sawyer 1993: 239).
+Traditional Chinese scholars argued that the book was a forgery, yet from the textual material and the philosophical concepts (see Zhou philosophy), it can be concluded that the book was written during the 4th century BCE when Confucianism, Daoism, and legalism were combined in political discourses (Sawyer 1993: 239).

-The early history of the text is unclear, as the bibliographic chapter Yiwenzhi 藝文志 in the official dynastic history Hanshu 漢書 lists two books with the title Weiliaozi, one 29-chapters long text in the section "Miscellaneous writings" (Zajia 雜家), and a 31-chapters long one in the section "Military books on topography" (Bing xingshi 兵形勢).
-One conclusion is that these might have been two versions of the same text, in which the one laid stress on theory and philosophy, and the other on military matters (Sawyer 1993: 240).
+The early history of the text is unclear, as the bibliographic chapter Yiwen zhi 藝文志 in the official dynastic history Hanshu 漢書 lists two books with the title Weiliaozi, one 29-chapters-long text in the section "Miscellaneous writings" (Zajia 雜家), and a 31-chapters-long one in the section "Military books on topography" (Bing xingshi 兵形勢).
+One conclusion is that these might have been two versions of the same text, in which one laid stress on theory and philosophy and the other on military matters (Sawyer 1993: 240).

 War in general was a means to punish cruel rulers (zhu bao luan 誅暴亂) and to stop rulers exhibiting improper conduct (jin bu yi 禁不義).